mpeddada1/check-22.1/README.md

 1) Update version of graal-sdk to 22.1.0 in gax [dependencies.properties](https://github.com/googleapis/gax-java/blob/main/dependencies.properties).
 2) Call `./gradlew publishToMavenLocal`
 3) Make sure that the gax version in shared-dependencies is set to the SNAPSHOT version you're using.
-4) Update the version in `shared-dependencies` to the SNAPSHOT version.
+4) Update the version of `shared-dependencies` to the SNAPSHOT version.
 5) Call `mvn clean install -DskipTests`.
 6) On your environment, call `sdk use java 22.1.0.r11-grl`.
 Check that you're using the correct graalvm version by calling `java -version`.
 The following message should show up: